 Not your average spring rolls, since there’s lobster and sometimes uni involved.
-A fork and knife situation that is very tasty and pretty unique.
+A fork and knife situation that is very tasty.

-Usually this is a bland, soggy side.
-Not up in here.
-The sauce, scallops and prosciutto liven it up, and we love it.
+The sauce, scallops, and prosciutto liven this up, and we love it.

 About as good as steamed halibut can get.
 The broth is rich and delicious and it’s an excellent piece of fish.
-You can get more unique and interesting stuff though, so maybe skip.
+You can get more interesting stuff here, though, so maybe skip.

 Sticky rice and cherries and perfectly cooked quail.
 Not a huge dish, but a very satisfying one.